alvazir/jobasha/README.md

         --no-skip-unexpected-tags-default  Do not skip plugins that contain known unexpected record types --skip-creatures                   Do not process creature leveled lists --skip-items                       Do not process item leveled lists

   Subrecord deletion:
-    -D, --no-delete                  Do not delete subrecords from leveled lists -e, --extended-delete            Enable extended delete mode
+    -X, --no-delete                  Do not delete subrecords from leveled lists -x, --extended-delete            Enable extended delete mode
     -A, --always-delete <PLUGIN(S)>  List of plugins to delete subrecords -N, --never-delete <PLUGIN(S)>   Do not delete subrecords from these plugins --threshold-creatures <67>   Threshold for % of deleted/initial creatures per list --threshold-items <49>       Threshold for % of deleted/initial items per list -T, --no-threshold-warnings      Do not show threshold warnings

   Delev:
     -d, --delev                        Delevel subrecords mode
-    -t, --delev-to <1>                 Set level to delevel subrecords to --delev-creatures-to <LVL>     Set level to delevel creature subrecords to --delev-items-to <LVL>         Set level to delevel item subrecords to --delev-distinct               Place deleveled lists into the additional output plugin --delev-output <PATH>          Name of the distinct delev output plugin -g, --delev-segment <0>            Set level to segment subrecords for different delev rules --delev-creatures-segment <0>  Set level to segment creature subrecords for different delev rules --delev-items-segment <0>      Set level to segment item subrecords for different delev rules -G, --delev-segment-progressive    Make multiple equal delev segments after the first one --delev-segment-ratio <50>     Set minimal level to delev to for the segment via % ratio
+    -t, --delev-to <1>                 Set level to delevel subrecords to --delev-creatures-to <LVL>     Set level to delevel creature subrecords to --delev-items-to <LVL>         Set level to delevel item subrecords to -D, --delev-distinct               Place deleveled lists into the additional output plugin --delev-output <PATH>          Name of the distinct delev output plugin -r, --delev-random                 Delevel to a random level between original and target levels -g, --delev-segment <0>            Set level to segment subrecords for different delev rules --delev-creatures-segment <0>  Set level to segment creature subrecords for different delev rules --delev-items-segment <0>      Set level to segment item subrecords for different delev rules -G, --delev-segment-progressive    Make multiple equal delev segments after the first one --delev-segment-ratio <50>     Set minimal level to delev to for the segment via % ratio

   Delev filters:
         --delev-skip-creatures                    Do not delevel creature subrecords
     -I, --delev-skip-items                        Do not delevel item subrecords